 Those parties with sustained oppositions may avail themselves of appeals mechanisms as detailed in Clause 5.

-In case of doubt concerning consensus, approval by a two-thirds majority of the P-members of the technical committee or subcommittee voting may be deemed to be sufficient for the committee draft to be accepted for registration as an enquiry draft; however every attempt shall be made to resolve negative votes.
+In case of doubt concerning consensus on a revised committee draft, approval by a two-thirds majority of the P-members of the committee voting may be deemed to be sufficient for the revised committee draft to be accepted for registration as an enquiry draft; however every attempt shall be made to resolve negative votes.
+In the case of Technical Specification, Publicly Available Specification or Technical Report there is no enquiry stage (See clause 3.1.1, 3.2.1 and 3.3.1 for the approval and publication).

 Abstentions are excluded when the votes are counted, as well as negative votes not accompanied by technical reasons.

-The secretariat of the technical committee or subcommittee responsible for the committee draft shall ensure that the enquiry draft fully embodies decisions taken either at meetings or by correspondence.
+The secretariat of the committee responsible for the committee draft shall ensure that the enquiry draft fully embodies decisions taken either at meetings or by correspondence.

-2.5.7 When consensus has been reached in a technical committee or subcommittee, its secretariat shall submit the finalized version of the draft in electronic form suitable for distribution to the national members for enquiry (2.6.1), to the office of the CEO (with a copy to the technical committee secretariat in the case of a subcommittee) within a maximum of 16 weeks.
+2.5.7 When consensus has been reached, the committee secretariat shall submit the finalized version of the draft in electronic form suitable for distribution to the national members for enquiry (2.6.1), to the Office of the CEO (with a copy to the parent committee secretariat in the case of a subcommittee) within a maximum of 16 weeks.

 The secretariat shall submit the proposed draft International Standard (DIS) to the ISO Central Secretariat in electronic format together with a completed explanatory report (ISO form 8A) and the compilation of comments and actions taken in response to comments on the final CD.